rajkumar2804/rajkumar2804/README.md

 - 👋 Hi, I’m Raj Kumar Gupta
      - I am a dependable person who is great at time management.
 Always energetic and eager to learn new skills.
 Even though I take my work seriously, I do have a good sense of humour.
-Robotics enthusiast 🤖 | Mathematicaphile 📖
+Software Engineer | Robotics enthusiast 🤖 | Mathematicaphile 📖
-- 👀 I’m interested in Robotics and IT support work.
+- 👀 I’m interested in Software Dev, Robotics and IT support work.
 - 🌱 I’m currently learning new skill every day.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me : Following are my contact details :